jevinskie/mDNSResponder/mDNSPosix/ReadMe.txt

   - mDNSResponderPosix
   - mDNSProxyResponderPosix

-o Testing and Debugging tools
+o Debugging tools
-  - dns-sd command-line tool (from the "Clients" folder)
   - mDNSNetMonitor
   - mDNSIdentify

-As root type "make install" to install eight things: o mdnsd                   (usually in /usr/sbin) o libmdns                 (usually in /usr/lib) o dns_sd.h                (usually in /usr/include) o startup scripts         (e.g. in /etc/rc.d) o manual pages            (usually in /usr/share/man) o dns-sd tool             (usually in /usr/bin) o nss_mdns                (usually in /lib) o nss configuration files (usually in /etc)
+As root type "make install" to install six things: o mdnsd                   (usually in /usr/sbin) o libmdns                 (usually in /usr/lib) o dns_sd.h                (usually in /usr/include) o startup scripts         (e.g. in /etc/rc.d) o manual pages            (usually in /usr/share/man) o nss_mdns                (usually in /lib) o nss configuration files (usually in /etc)

-The "make install" concludes by executing the startup script (usually "/etc/init.d/mdns start") to start the daemon running.
-You shouldn't need to reboot unless you really want to.
+Once you've installed the files in their respective places, you need to start the daemon running, either by rebooting, or by running the startup script "/etc/init.d/mdns start" (the exact path may be different on your system).
+Then you can cd to the "Clients" folder and type "make".

-Once the daemon is running, you can use the dns-sd test tool to exercise all the major functionality of the daemon.
-Running "dns-sd" with no arguments gives a summary of the available options.
+This builds a test client showing how to exercise all the major functionality of the daemon.
-This test tool is also described in detail, with several examples, in Chapter 6 of the O'Reilly "Zero Configuration Networking" book.

 How It Works